Panga

-The panga (Pterogymnus laniarus), or panga seabream is a species of marine ray-finned fish belonging to the family Sparidae, which includes the seabreams and porgies.
+The panga (Pterogymnus laniarius), or panga seabream is a species of marine ray-finned fish belonging to the family Sparidae, which includes the seabreams and porgies.
 It is the only species in the monospecific genus Pterogymnus.
 This species is endemic to the coasts of South Africa.
 The panga is an important species in commercial line fisheries off South Africa.

 Taxonomy

 The panga was first formally described as Pagrus laniarius in 1830 by the French zoologist Achille Valenciennes in volume 6 of Histoire naturelle des poissons, its type locality was given as the Cape of Good Hope in South Africa.
 In 1938 James Leonard Brierley Smith reclassified this species in the monospecific genus Pterogymnus.
 This taxon is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.